ClearScore

-ClearScore is a British financial technology business that provides credit scores, reports and affordability scores for individuals at no cost to its users.
-It also provides a marketplace in which people source credit cards, loans and car finance.
-ClearScore earns commission from the financial services providers to which it refers individual clients that have used its services.
+ClearScore is a British financial technology company that provides credit scores, reports and affordability scores for individuals.
+It also operates a marketplace in which users can find credit cards, loans and car finance, earning commission from the financial services providers it refers clients to.

-It was founded in July 2015, by Justin Basini (b.
-June 1974), Nigel Morris and Dan Cobley (b.
-June 1967).
-It claims that it was the first company in the United Kingdom to provide free credit scores and credit report.
-ClearScore then expanded to include increased visibility of affordability, using current account spending patterns via Open Banking.
-As of 2024, the company had over 20m users and operates in the United Kingdom, Australia, New Zealand, South Africa and Canada.
+The company was founded in July 2015 by Justin Basini, Nigel Morris and Dan Cobley.
+It later expanded to include affordability assessment, using current account spending patterns via Open Banking.
+As of 2024, the company had over 20 million users and operated in the United Kingdom, South Africa, Australia, New Zealand, and Canada.

-ClearScore has partnerships with over 150 financial institutions around the world.

 History

-ClearScore launched on 15 July 2015.
-It was the UK's first service giving consumers access to their credit score and report.
-Its initial offering provided credit scores and reports, and in July 2015 the company added credit card offers to its site, and in September 2015 it added personal loan offers.
-In December 2015 it launched the UK’s first credit checking app.
+ClearScore launched on 15 July 2015, offering credit scores and reports.
+It added credit card offers later that month and personal loan offers in September.
+In December 2015 it launched a credit checking-app.

-In July 2016 the company added a credit history feature called Timeline to its site.
-In November 2016 it added car finance offers, and in February 2017 launched a chatbot to help users improve their credit.
+In July 2016 the company added a credit history feature called Timeline.
+It added car finance offers in November 2016, and in February 2017 launched a chatbot intended to help users improve their credit.

-The company launched in South Africa in June 2017, India in August 2018, Australia in February 2020 and Canada in September 2022.
-ClearScore India closed in 2020 as a result of the coronavirus pandemic.
+ClearScore launched in South Africa in June 2017, India in August 2018, Australia in February 2020 and Canada in September 2022.
+The India operation closed in 2020.